-Coordination of Emergency Response Planning
+Coordination of Emergency Response Planning in Aviation SMS

 An emergency response plan (ERP) documents actions to be performed by all responsible personnel during aviation-related emergencies.
 ERPs are designed to ensure there is an orderly and efficient transition from normal to emergency operations, including assignment of emergency responsibilities and delegation of authority.